Skip to main content

 Using Filters in Requests

 Using filters is a standard technique that works uniformly in the search methods of the Dateno API.
-Filters allow your application to exclude irrelevant results from the response, which can contain multiple descriptors.
-Here, we use the Search Entries method as an example, noting that filters work the same way in other methods.
+Filters allow your application to exclude irrelevant results from the response, which can contain multiple dataset descriptors.

 Filter Usage

-The filters supported in Dateno API requests generally correspond to the facets available to users of the Dateno web application.
-Each filter relates to one of the properties of datasets or catalogs, such as language, country, type of catalog, data format, etc.
+The filters supported in Dateno API requests generally correspond to the facets available in the Dateno web application.
+Each filter relates to one of the properties of datasets or catalogs, such as:

-A filter defined in a request restricts descriptors included in the response by specific values of the corresponding properties.
-Most of these values are directory entries.
-For example, you can exclude from the response any datasets whose language is not French.
+A filter defined in a request restricts descriptors included in the response by matching specific values of the corresponding fields.

 Finding Filter Names